clicon/clixon/doc/startup.md

 If any errors are detected, the backend tries to enter a `failsafe` mode.

-### Yang model-state
+## Model-state

-Clixon has the ability to store module-state information according to RFC7895 in the datastores.
+Clixon has the ability to store Yang module-state information according to RFC7895 in the datastores.
 Including yang module-state in the datastores is enabled by the following entry in the Clixon
 configuration: